Budget Calculator

 CategorySuggested RangeNotes

-Housing25–35%Rent/mortgage + utilities
+Housing25–35%Rent or mortgage + utilities

-Transportation10–15%Car payment, gas, insurance, public transit
+Transportation10–15%Car payment, gas, insurance, transit

-Food10–15%Groceries + dining out
+Food10–15%Groceries + dining out combined

-Health & Insurance5–10%Health, life, disability insurance; medical costs
+Health & Insurance5–10%Health, life, disability; medical out-of-pocket

-Debt Repayment5–15%Student loans, credit cards beyond minimums
+Debt Repayment5–15%Student loans, credit cards above minimum

 What is a good savings rate?